mvcds/my-library/cognitive-bias/Fundamental Attribution Error.md

+---
-A.K.A.
-FAE, Correspondence Bias, Attribution effect
+aliases: [FAE, Correspondence Bias, Attribution effect]
+---

 A [[Cognitive Bias]] where we under estimate other's persons behavior as if this defined their character (the guy that cut me off while I was driving is a jerk) and can logically explain our behaviors because we know ourselves (I would miss my fly if I didn't cut that car off)